- year built

 The Ursus provides accommodations for up to 8 passengers on coastal grizzly expeditions on the Alaska Peninsula.
 Ideally designed for exploring the remote waters of coastal Katmai National Park, the Ursus (Latin for “bear”) is 73 feet long with a deep displacement hull and an exceptionally seaworthy design with a high bow and fine horseshoe stern.
 She carries a full complement of modern, state-of-the-art navigation and safety equipment.

 AdventureSmith Explorations’ Ursus review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our Alaska experts have been aboard the Ursus firsthand.
-Please read our Ursus review below then contact our experts to compare the Ursus with other small ships to Alaska offering small ship Alaska cruises and private Alaska yacht charters.
+Please read our Ursus review below then contact our experts to compare the Ursus with other ships offering Alaska small ship cruises and private Alaska yacht charters.

 The Ursus is AdventureSmith’s only partner sleep-aboard vessel sailing in the remote reaches of Katmai National Park.
 Choose this vessel if you want to witness Alaska’s famed brown bears up close in a wilderness environment.
 Being specifically designed for shallow water navigation, the Ursus allows her guests to cruise close to shore, watching bears foraging in the meadows and clamming on the tide flats.
 Accommodation aboard is simple and expedition focused, with no-frills cabins featuring upper/lower single berths and shared bathroom facilities.